akyriako/otc-docs/doc/source/caf/adopt/big-data-migration.rst

 ***

-OMS helps you migrate data from the object storage on other clouds to OBS on Huawei Cloud.
+OMS helps you migrate data from the object storage on other clouds to OBS on Open Telekom Cloud.

 OMS applies to the following scenarios:

--  Object migration: When you migrate typical web applications to Huawei Cloud, OMS helps you easily migrate objects to OBS buckets on Huawei Cloud.
+-  Object migration: When you migrate typical web applications to Open Telekom Cloud, OMS helps you easily migrate objects to OBS buckets on Open Telekom Cloud.

--  Cloud disaster recovery: OMS allows you to replicate your objects to OBS buckets on Huawei Cloud for disaster recovery and backup.
+-  Cloud disaster recovery: OMS allows you to replicate your objects to OBS buckets on Open Telekom Cloud for disaster recovery and backup.

--  Object restoration: OMS allows you to use data backups from other cloud service providers to quickly restore data on Huawei Cloud.
+-  Object restoration: OMS allows you to use data backups from other cloud service providers to quickly restore data on Open Telekom Cloud.

 For details, visit
 https://www.huaweicloud.com/intl/en-us/product/oms.html.